mark-watson/Ollama_in_Action_Book/manuscript/Colab_Finetuning_1.md

 # Using the Unsloth Library on Google Colab to FineTune a Model for Ollama Using a Small Amount of Test Data

-We will be using three Colab notebooks.
-The [Colab notebook](https://colab.research.google.com/drive/1rCeF7UVZpAkXg1PuGRH6-o_FE6pzXn19#scrollTo=c0HzYFUopDdH) for this chapter is a modified copy of a [Unsloth demo notebook](https://colab.research.google.com/drive/1cTcNv6rD9UZB0bymb2wyAJdTXL15Y6m8)
+We will be using three Colab notebooksin this chapter:

+- [Colab notebook 1](https://colab.research.google.com/drive/1rCeF7UVZpAkXg1PuGRH6-o_FE6pzXn19#scrollTo=c0HzYFUopDdH) for this chapter is a modified copy of a [Unsloth demo notebook](https://colab.research.google.com/drive/1cTcNv6rD9UZB0bymb2wyAJdTXL15Y6m8).
+Here we create simple training data to quickly verify the process of fine tuning on Collab using Unsloth and exporting to a local Ollama model on a laptop.
+We fine tune the 1B model **unsloth/Llama-3.2-1B-Instruct**.
+- [Colab notebook 2](https://colab.research.google.com/drive/1uJQx7bx3eQYqyBIM0HdRiE5QtgwK3KVH?usp=sharing) uses my dataset on fun things to do in Arizona.
+We fine tune the model **unsloth/Llama-3.2-1B-Instruct**.
+- [Colab notebook 3](https://colab.research.google.com/drive/1uNlW2S4_3LxxpBZ4jFcvKyc-djHzqpe5?usp=sharing) This is identical to the example in Colab notebook 2 except that we fine tune the larger 3B model **unsloth/Llama-3.2-3B-Instruct**.

 The Unsloth fine-tuning library is a Python-based toolkit designed to simplify and accelerate the process of fine-tuning large language models (LLMs).
 It offers a streamlined interface for applying popular techniques like LoRA (Low-Rank Adaptation), prefix-tuning, and full-model fine-tuning, catering to both novice and advanced users.
 The library integrates seamlessly with Hugging Face Transformers and other prominent model hubs, providing out-of-the-box support for many state-of-the-art pre-trained models.
 By focusing on ease of use, Unsloth reduces the boilerplate code needed for training workflows, allowing developers to focus on task-specific adaptation rather than low-level implementation details.

 One of Unsloth’s standout features is its efficient resource utilization, enabling fine-tuning even on limited hardware such as single-GPU setups.
-It achieves this through parameter-efficient fine-tuning techniques and gradient checkpointing, which minimize memory overhead.
+It achieves this through parameter-efficient fine-tuning techniques and gradient check pointing, which minimize memory overhead.
 Additionally, the library supports mixed-precision training, significantly reducing computational costs without compromising model performance.
-With robust logging and built-in tools for hyperparameter optimization, Unsloth empowers developers to achieve high-quality results with minimal experimentation.
+With robust logging and built-in tools for hyper parameter optimization, Unsloth empowers developers to achieve high-quality results with minimal experimentation.
 It is particularly well-suited for applications like text summarization, chatbots, and domain-specific language understanding tasks.

-## Details of Notebook
+## Colab Notebook 1: a Quick Test of Fine Tuning and Deployment to Ollama on a Laptop

-We start by installing the unsloth library and all dependencies, then unintstalling just the sloth library and reinstalling the latest from source code on GitHub:
+We start by installing the Unsloth library and all dependencies, then uninstalling just the sloth library and reinstalling the latest from source code on GitHub:

 ```
 pip install unsloth